-Labs are due in hard copy at the beginning of the following week's class, so this one is due by 6:10 PM on the 31st.
-You can type up your answers in a text file and use lpr to print it (your cs198 account comes with 150 free print pages); if you want to use a word processor, try soffice.
+This lab is due in hard copy at the beginning of next week's class (that is, by 6:10 PM on the 30th).
+You can type up your answers in a text file and use 1pr to print it (your cs198 account comes with 150 free print pages); if you want to use a word processor, try soffice.
 Please make sure your submission includes your name and your cs198 account name.
-If you get stuck, ask for help - and don't forget about office hours!
+If you get stuck, ask for help!